-Fuglsang Art Museum's award-winning museum building was designed by British architect Tony Fretton (born 1945) and inaugurated in 2008.
-Fretton is behind the design studio Tony Fretton Architects in London, which is honored for lovingly integrating modern buildings into the surroundings.
+The award-winning museum building at Fuglsang Kunstmuseum was designed by British architect Tony Fretton (born 1945) and inaugurated in 2008.
+Fretton is behind the design studio Tony Fretton Architects in London, which is honored for lovingly integrating modern buildings into its surroundings.

 At Fuglsang, the new architecture also harmonizes beautifully with the surrounding manor environment: In form, color, rhythm, proportions and materials, the building is carefully aligned with the place's history, traditions and aesthetics.